Samsung/tizen-docs/docs/application/tizen-studio-0/setup/hardware-accelerated-execution-manager.md

 > **Note**
 >
-> Intel&reg; HAXM can only be used on systems with an Intel processor that supports the Intel VT.
+> Intel&reg; HAXM can only be used on the systems with an Intel processor that supports the Intel VT.

 <a name="on_Windows"></a>
 ## How to Install Intel&reg; HAXM on Windows&reg;?